MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/dev-guidelines-copilot-agents.md

 [*Must-fix*]

 The [`samplePrompts`](../resources/schema/manifest-schema.md#composeextensionscommands) property guides users on how to use the various plugins within Copilot.
 Copilot uses the sample prompts to display the prompts for the user.
 The prompts must be adaptable to different locales and clear across different commands.
-Sample prompts are available for First Run Experience (FRE) within Copilot for Microsoft 365 when a user first installs or enables a plugin.
+Sample prompts are available for First Run Experience (FRE) within Microsoft 365 Copilot when a user first installs or enables a plugin.

 :::image type="content" source="../assets/images/Copilot/bot-based-sample-prompts.png" alt-text="Screenshot shows the sample prompts displayed when the message extension plugin in enable in Copilot.":::